Cpl. Howard Frank Stickel

 intelligence was reading the Japanese code as fast

 they did not tell the crews, of the submarines,

-that ships were carrying POWs which made the ships
+that ships were carrying POWs, which made the

 According to the survivors of the Arisan Maru, on Tuesday, October 24, 1944, about 5:00 pm, the ship was in the Bashi Channel of the South China Sea, off the coast of China.
 Some of the POWs were on deck preparing the meal for those in the ship's two holds.
-Suddenly, sirens and other alarms were heard.
-The men inside the holds knew this meant that American submarines had been spotted and began to chant for the submarines to sink the ship.
+Suddenly, at 5:50 P.M., sirens and other alarms were heard indicating submarines had been spotted.
+The men inside the holds knew what was happening and began to chant for the submarines to sink the ship.

 The Japanese on deck began running around the ship.
-As the POWs watched, the Japanese ran to the bow of the ship and watched as a torpedo passed the in front of the ship.
+As the POWs watched, the Japanese ran to the bow of the ship and watched as a torpedo passed the in front of it.
 Moments later, the Japanese ran to the stern and a second torpedo passed behind the ship.
 There was a sudden jar and the ship stopped dead in the water.
-It had been hit by two torpedoes, amidships, in its third hold where there were no POWs.
+It had been hit by two torpedoes, amidships, in its third hold where there were no POWs, but the explosion did kill some of the POWs in the other holds.
 It is believed that the submarine that fired the torpedoes was the U.S.S Snook.

 Three of the POWs found